-While the steps might be confusing for some, there are some resources available that can help you.
+These steps might be confusing for some, but there are some resources available that can help you.
 In fact, you can search through videos online for a structured and effective way to program your radio.
-By doing so, you’ll be able to utilize the radio channels and tune into your favorite local police reports.
+By doing so, you’ll be able to use the radio channels and tune into your favorite local police reports.

 How do I Switch Through Channels?

-To switch from channels, press the menu button.
-The up and down arrows to the right of it can be adjusted to find the desired channel.
-The channels that are programmed will have a CH- next to the channel number.
+To switch channels, press the menu button.
+The up and down arrows can then be adjusted to find the desired channel.
+To eliminate confusion, keep in mind that programmed channels will have a CH- next to the channel number.

 How to Receive Transmissions?

-Here are some accessories that you can use to help improve your police scanner’s efficiency.
+The Baofeng UV-5R works well on its own.
+Still, here are some accessories that you can use to help improve your police scanner’s efficiency: